bacarybruno/kebetoo-mobile/README.md

 $ yarn develop

 ```
-Ensure that you have plugged your android device and enableed usb debugging.
+Ensure that you have plugged your android device and enabled usb debugging.
 Install the dependencies and devDependencies of the [client app](https://github.com/bacarybruno/kebetoo-mobile) and start the client.

 ```sh